pH7Software/pH7-Social-Dating-CMS/README.md

 ![Eco Friendly.
 Love the World and Love the Nature](static/img/love-nature.svg)

-[pH7CMS.com](http://ph7cms.com) has been built to reduce the power and CPU from the servers in order to decrease the resources and energies for preserving our nature.
+[pH7CMS.com](http://ph7cms.com) has been built to reduce the power and CPU usage of your server in order to preserve the nature and help to save our environment.

+Finally, **please consider using green Web hosting** (which use Green Power supply).

 ## License